akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I shall, mother.”

-He rode, changing horses at Dunstable Priory, Newport Pagnell Manor, and Northampton Castle—where he had a few hours much-needed sleep, ate a quick meal, and rode again, following the road toward Rockingham and Stanwey.
+He rode, changing horses at Dunstable Priory, Newport Pagnell Manor, and Northampton Castle—where he had a few hours much-needed sleep, ate a quick meal, and rode again, following the road towards Rockingham and Stanwey.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 35 – The night smelled of damp earth
+## Chapter 35 ⬩ The night smelled of damp earth

 Beatrice reached Stanwey by morning, after an uncomfortable two days’ travel.
 Harold was in his chair by the hearth, pale but alive.
 She knelt beside him, took his cold hands in hers, and wept with relief.